bluekvirus/Stage.js/README.md

 stagejs init
 stagejs serve [--port <number>]
 ```
 You can now start developing your app with Stage.js.
-Read the [documentation](http://bluekvirus.github.io/Stage.js/#navigate/Document) for more.
+Read the [command-line tool](https://www.npmjs.com/package/stage-devtools) for more.

 Documentation